Skip to main content Skip to footer site map

 All states are subject to a 6.0% FUTA tax rate, up to $7,000 per employee.
 Businesses receive a 5.4% credit against the FUTA rate from the IRS for making timely SUI payments throughout the year.
 So, 6.0 minus 5.4 is 0.6, and this the FUTA percentage rate most businesses receive.

-However, for FUTA Credit Reduction States such as N.Y. and California, the normal credit of 5.4% is reduced by 0.6%, leaving the credit reduction for them at 4.8%.
-Take the 6.0% FUTA tax rate and subtract 4.8% to get 1.2%, which is the FUTA rate for N.Y. and California for 2023.
+However, for FUTA Credit Reduction States in 2025 (California and New York, specifically), the normal credit of 5.4% is reduced by 0.6%, leaving the credit reduction for them at 4.8%.
+Take the 6.0% FUTA tax rate and subtract 4.8% to get 1.2%, which is the FUTA rate for N.Y. and California for 2025.
+Connecticut's circumstance warrants a potential 1.2% credit reduction because of the four straight Jan.
+1 having an outstanding balance on their loan.

-Let's say you have five employees and are doing business in either N.Y. or California: You will pay $420 more for your employees in 2023 than the same business with five employees in a non-FUTA Credit Reduction states, who will pay $210 in the same year.
+Let's say you have five employees and are doing business in N.Y., Connecticut, or California: You will pay $420 more for your employees in 2025 than the same business with five employees in a non-FUTA Credit Reduction states, who will pay $210 in the same year.
 It doesn't seem like much difference, but what if you have 50 employees?
-You're now paying $4,200 more in 2023 in N.Y. and California, while the same-sized business in another state is paying half that.
+You're now paying $4,200 more in 2025 in the FUTA Credit Reduction States, while the same-sized business in another state is paying half that.

-Business in a FUTA Credit Reduction State Could Get Expensive
+Rethinking Business in a FUTA Credit Reduction State

 Let's use California, which has the most debt outstanding to the Title XII program, as an example.
-If California does not retire its Title XII debt by Nov.
-10, 2024, businesses in the state — after several credit reductions — will be paying nearly $100 more per employee.
-If businesses pick up paying the entire federal loan, employers could be paying just about $270 per employee in FUTA taxes by the time it is paid off in 2032.
+If California does not retire its Title XII debt until 2032, employers could be paying more than $300 per employee annually in FUTA taxes for the next seven years if businesses pick up paying the entire loan.

 So, the potential costs of doing business in a state that has outstanding Title XII loan debt to the federal government would have to be part of the conversation when weighing the financial risks of starting a business or expanding an existing one.